deparlak/de.htwg.seapal.worker.trip.simulator/README.md

 #Description
 This project is a node.js application, which simulate seapal user.
-Therefore the application can start a defined number of processes.
-Each process is a logged in user, which simulate his boat position on the map.
+Therefore the application can start a defined number of simulators.
+Each simulator is a logged in user, which simulate his boat position on the map.
 The boat position will be send to the sync Gateway by creating a document with the position of the boat.
 The position will be saved as lat/lng coordinates, as well as a [geohash](http://www.bigdatamodeling.org/2013/01/intuitive-geohash.html).